lirantal/lirantaldotcom/data/blog/2023-01-01_How_to_write_your_book_with_AsciiDoc.md

 - The `images` directory is where you can store images that are used in the book.
 Inside this directory is a `cover.jpeg` image used for the book's cover, and a `space.jpeg` used as an example for an image in the book.
 - The `fonts` directory is where you can store fonts that are used in the book.
 It currently houses the [Open Sans](https://fonts.google.com/specimen/Open+Sans) and [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro?query=source+code+pro) fonts, both with their original `.zip` file archived as downloaded from the Google Fonts website as well as extracted each to its own directory.

+## Summary

+In conclusion, I found Asciidoc to be a bit overwhelming and a steep learning curve to begin with, but once you conquer that hill, I'm sure you'll find Asciidoc a great format for authoring books.

+I hope you'll find the [AsciiDoc Book Starter](https://github.com/lirantal/asciidoc-book-starter) repository useful for your own book authoring journey.